cseanburns/syslib/git-github.md

 1. Make new directory in your home directory.
 For example, I created a directory called **repos** on mine.
 1. Change into the new directory with the `cd` command.
-1. Clone your repo using the following command:
+1. Get the `git` URL from the green **Code** dropdown box on your GitHub repo site.
+You will clone your repo using a command that looks ike:

 	``git clone git@github.com:{your_user_name}/{your_repo_name}.git``

 1. Add files in cloned repo.
-2. Track changes with:
+1. Track changes with:

 	```
 	git add .
 	```

-3. Commit changes and add message with:
+1. Commit changes and add message with:

 	```
 	git commit -m "add message in quotes"
 	```

-4. Push changes to remote repo with:
+1. Push changes to remote repo with:

 	```
 	git push origin main